maierfelix/Calc/documentation/doc.md

 Find the highest number of its arguments: "max",
 Round number to the nearest integer: "round",
-Round number downwards to the nearest integer: "floor", Round number upwards to the nearest integer: "ceil"
+Round number downwards to the nearest integer: "floor", Round number upwards to the nearest integer: "ceil", Round a number to a nearest X integer: "roundTo"
 ```

 ## Projects